CovertLab/wcEcoli/docs/create-pyenv.md

 1. Install NumPy.

-   (Sometimes you have to install numpy before some `scipy` and `stochastic-arrow` to avoid installation errors.)
+   (Sometimes you have to install numpy before some packages like `scipy` and `stochastic-arrow` to avoid installation errors.)

       ```bash